Civil and Environmental Engineering

 CEEN445.
 DESIGN OF REINFORCED CONCRETE STRUCTURES.
 3.0 Semester Hrs.

-(I, II) This course provides an introduction to the materials and principles involved in the design of reinforced concrete.
-It will allow students to develop an understanding of the fundamental behavior of reinforced concrete under compressive, tensile, bending, and shear loadings, and gain a working knowledge of strength design theory and its application to the design of reinforced concrete beams, columns, slabs, and footings.
+This course provides an introduction to the materials and principles involved in the design of reinforced concrete.
+It will allow students to develop an understanding of the fundamental behavior of reinforced concrete under compressive, tensile, bending, and shear loadings, and gain a working knowledge of strength design theory and its application to the design of reinforced concrete beams, columns, slabs.
+3 hours lecture; 3 semester hours.
 Prerequisite: CEEN314.
-3 hours lecture; 3 semester hours.

 View Course Learning Outcomes